TITLE Distance Learning Engineer

 cooperatively and collaboratively with other University departments, investigating and recommending new technologies, assisting in the design and purchase decisions of new equipment and systems to enhance, upgrade, and advance the University’s distance learning systems.

 6. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

 7. Remains competent and current through self-directed professional reading, developing contacts with colleagues, attending professional development courses, and attending training and/or courses required.

-8. Contributes to the success of Access and Outreach by performing all other essential duties as directed.
+8. Contributes to the success of the Faculty Center for Teaching and Learning (FCTL) and the FCTL Classroom Instructional Technology area by performing all other essential duties as directed.

-The Distance Learning Engineer is supervised by the Associate Provost for Access and Outreach and may supervise part time and student employees for media distribution systems (BearNet ITV, educational access delivery, satellite downlink, and the Campus Television Network).
+The Distance Learning Engineer is supervised by the Classroom Technology Support Administrator and may supervise part time and student employees.

 OFFICE OF HUMAN RESOURCES